bartobri/no-more-secrets/README.md

 git clone https://github.com/bartobri/no-more-secrets.git
 cd ./no-more-secrets
 make
+sudo make install
 ```

-This will create an executable file named `nms` and place it in the `no-more-secrets/bin/` directory.
+This will create and install an executable file `nms`.
+(Note that this also installs another
-You may manually copy it into your preferred bin directory.
+executable file named `sneakers` which is shown above.)

 Using the Standalone Executable
 -------------------------------

 `nms` accepts data from a shell pipe.
 Simply pipe some data to it and enjoy the magic!
 ```
-ls -l | bin/nms
+ls -l / | nms
 ```
 Once the "encrypted" data is displayed, the program will pause until you press a key.
 Then the
 decryption effect will start.
 After that is completed, it will again pause until